happybono/SonataSmooth/README.md

 A fixed-size window of length **2 × r + 1** slides over the 1D signal.
 At each position:

-1. Out‑of‑bounds indices are “mirrored” back into the valid range to handle boundaries smoothly.
+1. Out‑of‑bounds indices are "mirrored" back into the valid range to handle boundaries smoothly.
 2. Each sample in the window is multiplied by its **precomputed Savitzky‑Golay coefficient** (derived from polynomial least‑squares fitting), and the weighted sum gives the smoothed output at the central point.

 This method preserves important features such as peaks and edges better than simple moving averages.